The causes of sexual problems aren’t always obvious.

 Secondly, the more alcohol a person consumes, the more damage they inflict upon their nervous system, making pleasure receptors in the body less responsive.

 Limiting the amount you drink, particularly before intercourse, can help to lower your chances of running into erectile problems.
-The NHS advises that men drink no more than 3 units (equivalent to a pint of lager or a large glass of wine) per day on a regular basis.
+The lower risk guidelines for alcohol consumption are no more than 14 units per week.
+Those who do drink this amount are advised to spread their consumption over three or more days.

 It’s no secret that smoking is the leading cause of lung cancer and a major contributor to heart disease.

 But for men, it can also affect performance in the bedroom too.
 Like alcohol consumption, smoking can interfere with vascular function and interrupt blood flow.

 The harmful chemicals inhaled through cigarette smoke are numerous, and include arsenic, tar, and carbon monoxide.
 Ingesting toxins such as these obviously isn’t good for overall health.

 But the chemicals in smoke can also inhibit the function of nitric oxide in the body, which is a crucial proponent in the relaxation of blood vessel muscle walls.